kfechter/LegionY530Ubuntu/Sections/Installation.md

 ![Network Selection](../Images/Installation/NetworkScreen.png)

-__Note: The option for installing third party software (marked in red), should be selected to set up the nvidia drivers and optimus.__
+__Note: The option for installing third party software is optional, however it is recommended to select this.__

 ![Update Options](../Images/Installation/UpdateOptions.png)